skellis46/finger-pointing-moon/case-for-support.md

 ### Other research in this area

-In 1992 the UK Higher Education Funding Councils first recognised the work of artists as research and, given the potential "access to highly lucrative government funding",[@magee_introduction._2012 n.p.] art and artists quickly became invested in the production of knowledge.
+In 1992 the UK Higher Education Funding Councils first recognised the work of artists as research and, given the potential "access to highly lucrative government funding",[@magee_introduction._2012 n.p.] art and artists became invested in the production of knowledge.
 Since then, the epistemological project in practice-research has comprised various attempts to reverse-engineer art-making through an epistemological lens.
 That is, once art was recognised as research it became necessary to justify and validate its knowledge-producing bona fides, and to avoid a situation in which "the entire history of art [became] eligible for a postgraduate research degree."[@frayling_research_1993 p.5]

 #### The intrinsic-extrinsic debate